 - The ability to play media from a USB storage device or external HDD.
 This is possible via a USB port on smart TVs.
 On the Raspberry Pi, you should have a USB port spare to do the same.

 - Video streaming from online sites like Netflix and YouTube.
-The Chromium browser for the Raspberry Pi is capable of playing the Netflix library, as long as you have a Netflix subscription.
+The Chromium browser for the Raspberry Pi can play the Netflix library, or you can install a Kodi add-on for Netflix.

 - Remote control from a mobile device.
-If you’re using Kodi on your Raspberry Pi, for instance, this can be set up with a client app on your Android or iPhone to control the software remotely.
+Kodi can be set up with a client app on your smartphone to control the software remotely.
 Otherwise, an infrared, Bluetooth, or wireless remote control can be setup, with a companion USB dongle connected to the Pi.

 - News and weather.
 A smart TV should be able to pull news and weather data and present it to you when you switch on the television.

 - PVR support.
-If you need to record a TV show, this should be possible via an external storage device.
-A Raspberry Pi can do this with a USB TV card.
+If you need to record a TV show, connect a USB TV card and hard disk drive.

-While not all of these features are possible with all Raspberry Pi smart TV projects, they’re certainly available in the most popular option: Kodi.
+While these features aren’t possible with all Raspberry Pi smart TV projects, they’re certainly available in the most popular option: Kodi.

 How you install these depends on your experience level.
-LibreElec is available as an option in the NOOBS tool, for example, making it the simplest installation.
+LibreElec is one of several operating systems available in the Raspberry Pi NOOBS installer, making it the simplest installation.
 Alternatively, you can download your preferred image and write it to your Pi’s microSD card.

-It’s also worth mentioning that Kodi is installed as part of the RecalBox retro gaming center project.
-Oh, and you can also install Kodi manually:
+Kodi can also be installed as part of other projects, such as a RecalBox retro gaming center .
+Or you can also install Kodi manually:

 Kodi also offers weather reporting, so you can check whether you’re missing sunshine while browsing YouTube.

-The RasPlex software is installed using its own custom microSD card writing software, which can be downloaded from the website.
+The RasPlex client software is installed with custom microSD card writing software, using the tool on the RasPlex website.

-Once everything is setup on your PC/NAS and your Raspberry Pi, you’ll be able to browse for and watch TV shows and movies on your TV.
+Once everything is set up, your Raspberry Pi Plex box will stream TV shows and movies to your TV.
 Pretty smart!